-1. Deferred maintenance
+1. Deferred or neglected maintenance

 - Termite damage

-- Decaying foundation
+- Decaying wood

 - Frayed electrical wires

-- Cracked driveways and pathways
+- Cracked driveways

 - Leaky plumbing

-2. Home improvements not built to code
+2. Home improvements done wrong or not built to code

 3. Outdated kitchens and bathrooms

+“You’ll see that a lot in houses where they’ll fix up everything but that one bathroom, and that one bathroom is from 1970 and it looks horrible,” says Andrew Oldham.
 “But still, even when you look through 30 photographs, all you’re gonna remember is that one bathroom.
-When a buyer will describe the house to us, they say, ‘Oh, yeah, that’s the one with the pink bathroom.’”
+When a buyer will describe the house to us they say, ‘Oh, yeah, that’s the one with the pink bathroom.’”

 4. Shoddy workmanship

-- Warping flooring
+- Warped flooring

 - Awkward home additions